Skip to main content

 3. Select your Strictness Level from the second dropdown (Strict, Moderate, Permissive)

-4. Optionally create custom policies in Policies tab
+4. Optionally create custom rules in Security Rules tab

 5. Configure detection thresholds and rules